Having Twitch images for your channel is essential for setting yourself apart from other streamers.

-This is the graphic that shows when your channel is offline and in’t streaming.
+This is the graphic that shows when your channel is offline and isn’t streaming.
 This is a 16:9 resolution that your monitor is probably using right now and the HD standard these days.
-For this you will need a 1920 x 1080 image size, less than 10MB file size, and a PNG, JPG, or GIF image type.
+For this, you will need a 1920 x 1080 image size, less than 10MB file size, and a PNG, JPG, or GIF image type.

 Twitch Custom Emote

 For custom emotes you will need three sizes: 28 x 28, 56 x 56, and 112 x 112 pixels.
 So you will need three versions of every emote that you plan on using.
 They all have to be in the PNG format and under 25KB.